samuelschnurr/stock-hub/StockHubApi/README.md

 ### Using an IDE

-Test classes are named by the schema `{Controller}{Layer}Tests.cs` and are located in the project `StockHubApi.Tests`.
+Test classes are named by the schema `{Controller}{Layer}Tests.cs`.
+They are located in the project `StockHubApi.Tests`.
 You can execute them by using your preferred testrunner.

 ### Using an CLI

-Open the `dotnet` CLI and navigate to the folder where the `.csproj` of the `StockHubApi.Tests` project is located.
+Open the `dotnet` CLI and navigate to the folder where the `.csproj` of the project `StockHubApi.Tests` is located.
 To start the unit tests, run the command:

 ```
 dotnet test